MichelleXiaoxuanWang/cssu-loyalty-rewards-platform/INSTALL.md

     PORT=8000
     CLIENT_URL=http://localhost:3000
     ```
-3. install the dependencies, and start the server:
+3. install the dependencies, start the server and seed the database:
     ```
-    npm install
-    npm run dev
+    npm start
+    npx prisma generate
+    node index.js
     ```
 4. You can now access the backend server at `http://localhost:8000`, where 8000 should be replaced by the port you specified in the `.env` file, and the server will accept requests coming from the client URL you specified in the `.env` file.
    - If you did not specify the `.env` file, the server will run on port 8000 and accept requests coming from `http://localhost:3000` by default.
    - Any changes you make to the backend code will be reflected automatically without having to restart the server.

-5. [Optional] seed the database with the following commands:
-    If you have created test data in the database, you need to reset the database first:
-    ```
-    npx prisma db push --force-reset
-    ```

-    Then, seed the database with the following command:
-    ```
-    npx prisma db seed
-    ```

 ### Frontend